-The Portfolio's investment, directly, or indirectly through the use of derivatives, in equity securities (including, without limitation, common stock, convertibles and warrants) and fixed-income securities listed or traded on Recognised Markets in Russia shall not exceed 20% of the Net Asset Value of the
+The Portfolio's investment, directly, or indirectly through the use of derivatives, in equity securities (including, without limitation, common stock, convertibles and warrants) and fixed-income securities listed or traded on Recognised Markets in Russia shall not exceed 20% of the Net Asset Value of the Portfolio.

-Portfolio.
 These limits can be changed in the sole discretion of the Directors, subject to advance notification to the Shareholders in the Portfolio.

 The Portfolio is actively managed.
 The Portfolio does not intend to track the Thomson Reuters Global Focus Convertible Bond Index (Hedged) (the "Benchmark") and is not constrained by it.
 The Benchmark is being used by the Portfolio for risk management purposes to ensure that the Portfolio is managed in a manner consistent with its investment objective and risk profile.
 The risk management function of the Investment Manager will perform additional monitoring of positions in the Portfolio relative to weights in the Benchmark.
 Relative weights will be assessed with reference to a threshold which may be updated from time to time.
 Other risk monitoring may include tracking error and or relative Value at Risk (VaR) versus the Benchmark as well as relative sector and/or country weights versus the Benchmark and relative duration and equity exposure versus the Benchmark.
 While the Portfolio will focus on individual issuers that may or may not belong to the Benchmark, such investment may be in different weights than those used by the Benchmark.
 The above factors, considered together, may influence the extent to which the Portfolio deviates from the Benchmark and such deviation may be material.
 The Benchmark is also used for performance comparison purposes.
-The Investment Manager will use the Benchmark and the relevant LIBOR rate as a benchmark for the calculation of performance fees for certain Share Classes (as described in the "Management and Performance Fees" section below and the "Fees and Expenses" section of the Prospectus).
+The Investment Manager will use the Benchmark and the relevant IBOR rate or alternative RFR plus the applicable industry fallback spread, as applicable, as a benchmark for the calculation of performance fees for certain Share Classes (as described in the "Management and Performance Fees" section below and the "Fees and Expenses" section of the Prospectus, in particular, in the table entitled "IBOR and the Alternative RFRs" in the ""L" Share Classes" sub-section).